NunoDasNeves/spatial-interpolation-iterative-filtering/spatial-interpolation-techniques.md

-Aus weather uses variant of Barnes Interpolation and splines for rainfall
+Aus weather uses variant of Barnes Interpolation for temperature and splines for rainfall

 Deterministic Interpolation
 - Global: Polynomial